Family Financial Planning: 10 Ways to Get Started

 Action Plan: Start a Family Emergency Fund

-• Determine your family’s monthly expenses.
+• Calculate monthly expenses.

-• Set an achievable monthly savings target.
+• Set a monthly savings target.

 Step 5: Investing in Your Family's Future

-Action Plan: Find the Right Investment Vehicles
+Action Plan: Choose Investment Options

 • General Investments: Set up a brokerage account for long-term growth.